jstrimpel/lrrr/README.md

 ###  API
 Lrrr consumes templates.
 A default set of templates will ship with Lrrr.

-> High level API.
-Details will be fleshed out after the general concept has been vetted.

 #### Create Application
 Creates a new LazoJS application.